TylerAuer/reddit-clone-2/README.md

 Since this project utilizes user authentication, I had to learn how to manage sessions and authenticate users.

-This is the first project I've served from Amazon Web Services, so I had to learn how to configure the project there.
+This is the first full-stack project I've deployed so I had to learn to configure and maintain the application.

-Because this application's frontend was larger than previous projects, I learned a lot about how to use (and name) components to structure my project.
+Because this application's frontend was larger than previous projects, I learned a lot about how to use (and effectively name) components to structure my project.
 There are still plenty of areas that could be abstracted or organized more effectively.
-For example, API calls could be turned into custom React Hooks.
+For example, common API calls could be turned into custom React Hooks.